desmondTzh/switcheoQuestion/q5/desmondtzh/readme.md

 # desmondtzh
 **desmondtzh** is a blockchain built using Cosmos SDK and Tendermint and created with [Ignite CLI](https://ignite.com/cli).

+## Commands

+`./desmondtzhd q desmondtzh create-post "XXXX" "YYYY" --from alice` create post with title `XXXX` and body of `YYYY`.

+`./desmondtzhd q desmondtzh show-post 0` show the 0th post.

+`./desmondtzhd q desmondtzh list-by-title XXXX` get post with title with 'XXXX' text.

+`./desmondtzhd q desmondtzh list-post` show all posts.

+`./desmondtzhd q desmondtzh update-post "AAAA" "BBBBB" 0 --from alice` update the 0th post with title `AAAA` and body of 'BBBB'.

+`./desmondtzhd q desmondtzh delete-post 0 --from alice` delete the 0th post.

 ## Get started

 ```